-Skin problems are very common among the elderly.
+Skin problems are very common among older adults.
 Some are considered a normal part of aging, while others may indicate more serious underlying health problems.
-Family caregivers should keep an eye out for signs and symptoms of the following five skin conditions that commonly occur in older adults to ensure their aging loved ones receive prompt medical care.
+Family caregivers should keep an eye out for signs and symptoms of the following five skin conditions that often occur in seniors to ensure their aging loved ones receive prompt medical care.

-Dry, flaky skin is by far the most common skin problem among the elderly, affecting 75 percent of people over the age of 65, according to MedScape.
-The age-related loss of oil and sweat glands (which help to keep the skin soft and hydrated) is the main cause of dry skin.
-Dry, scaly skin can be very itchy, which can trigger lots of scratching or picking, thereby increasing an elder’s risk of developing a skin infection.
+Dry, flaky skin (xerosis) is the most common skin problem among the elderly.
+According to the Mayo Clinic, more than half of adults over age 40 have dry skin.
+The age-related reduction in oil and sweat gland function (which helps to keep the skin soft and hydrated) is the main cause of dry skin.
+Dry, scaly skin can be very itchy, which can trigger lots of scratching or picking, thereby increasing an elder’s risk of developing skin infections.
 Severely dry skin can also become cracked and very painful.

 Treating Dry Skin